Ghost in the Shell (1995 film): Audio

 Ghost in the Shells recording was done with a high-end studio to achieve superior sound throughout the film.
-A spatializer was used to alter the sound and, specifically in the electronic brain conversations, modify the characters’ voices.
-Composer Kenji Kawai wrote the film’s score.
+A spatializer was used to alter the sound and, specifically in the electronic brain conversations, modify the characters' voices.
+Composer Kenji Kawai wrote the film's score.
 For the main theme, Kawai tried to imagine the setting and convey the essence of that world in the music.
-He incorporated classical Japanese music in the opening theme "Making of a Cyborg".
+He incorporated classical Japanese music and min'yō in the opening theme "Making of a Cyborg".
 The composition is a mixture of Bulgarian harmony and traditional Japanese notes; the haunting chorals are a wedding song sung to dispel all evil influences.
 Symphony conductor Sarah Penicka-Smith notes that the song's lyrics are fitting for the union between Kusanagi and Project 2501 at the climax of the film.
 Kawai originally wanted to use Bulgarian folk music singers, but used Japanese ones instead.
 "See You Everyday" is different from the rest of the soundtrack, being a pop song sung in Cantonese by Fang Ka Wing.

 The ending credits theme of the film's English version is "One Minute Warning" by Passengers, a collaboration between U2 and Brian Eno.
 The song appeared on the album Original Soundtracks 1, and was one of three songs on that album to actually be featured in a film.
 Andy Frain, the founder of Manga Entertainment and an executive producer for the film, was a former marketing director for Island Records, the record label that publishes U2's discography.

 Releases

 The film had its world premiere at the Tokyo International Film Festival on 18 October 1995 before its general release in November.
 It premiered in the United Kingdom on 11 November 1995 as part of the London Film Festival in Leicester Square.
-It was originally rated R by the Motion Picture Association of America (MPAA) due to full nudity and graphic violence when it was first released in the United States.
+It was originally rated R by the Motion Picture Association of America (MPAA), due to full nudity and graphic violence, when it was first released in the United States.

 The film grossed in global box office revenue, but this fell short of the film's budget, thus failing to recoup production costs.
-However, a cult following emerged following the film’s release on home video, with it grossing approximately in total box office and home video sales revenue.
+However, a cult following emerged following the film's release on home video, with it grossing approximately in total box office and home video sales revenue.
 The English dub of the film was released in the United Kingdom on 8 December 1995 by Metrodome Distribution, and in the United States on 29 March 1996 by Palm Pictures.
 The "2.0" version was released in theatres in Tokyo, Osaka, Nagoya, Fukuoka, and Sapporo on 12 July 2008.
 In 2021, the film was given an IMAX restoration and limited theatrical release.